lthai423/CSE-516-Machine-Learning/README.md

-# CSE-516-Machine-Learning
+#Machine-Learning
-###Labs, projects, and other goodies from my ML class.
+###Labs, projects, and other goodies from my escapades into ML
 ######Lab 1 - Q Learning